vfarcic/devops26/manuscript/02-intro.md

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.

 Finally, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
 The exact list of apps that will be installed depends on Kubernetes flavor, the type of the setup, and the hosting vendor.
 But, before it proceeds, it'll ask us a few additional questions.
 Which kind do we want to install?
 Static or serverless?
-Please answer with `Static Master Jenkins` (the default value).
+Please answer with `Static Jenkins Server and Jenkinsfiles` (the default value).
 We'll explore the serverless option later.
 The next question is whether we want `Kubernetes Workloads: Automated CI+CD with GitOps Promotion` or `Library Workloads: CI+Release but no CD`.
 Choose the default value (Kubernetes Workloads).

 A few moments later, Jenkins & friends will be up and running, and you should see the password in the output (it should be `admin`).
 You'll also notice that Jenkins is now accessible through `http://jenkins.jx.[THE_IP_OF_YOUR_LB].nip.io`.